ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 # RTL at a Glance: Syntax & Semantics ⚡

-**"RTL makes C++ reflection feel like a natural extension of the language.
-Let’s explore its syntax and the semantics it unlocks."**
+RTL makes C++ reflection feel like a natural extension of the language.
+Let’s explore its syntax and the semantics it unlocks.
 This guide walks you step by step through RTL’s reflection syntax.

 ## Building the Mirror 🪞